alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 missed.

-#### Speak your bad ideas aloud
+#### Share your bad ideas

-Puzzle solving is a collaborative activity, and people won't know what ideas you have if you don't speak up.
-It's okay to caveat that your idea is bad, but say it anyway.
+Puzzle solving is a collaborative activity, and people won't know what ideas you have if you don't share them.
+It's okay to caveat that your idea is bad, but share it anyway.
 Try to follow the ["yes, and..."](https://en.wikipedia.org/wiki/Yes,_and...) rule-of-thumb from improv.
 Sometimes you will have 90% of the right idea and be missing the last 10%.
 Other times you will have the half-baked 10% of the right idea, and someone else will have the 90%.
-To get to 100% of the idea, one person needs to communicate, and you want to have a culture where both the 10% person and 90% person can be the one who talks first.
+To get to 100% of the idea, one person needs to communicate, and you want to have a culture where both the 10% person and 90% person can be the one who communicates first.

 #### Count things!